Claustn/xipherdk/content/posts/2021-04-11-Using-Grafana-to-monitor-Kamstrup-Omnipower.md

 meta: null
 status: publish
 tags: []
-title: Using Grafana to monitor powerusage on Kamstrup Power meter
+title: Using Grafana to monitor power usage on Kamstrup Power meter
 ---

 Finally got a chance to write this long overdue blog post about getting the Kamstrup meter data into InfluxDB and graphing it using Grafana.